 Read how we combine lateral flow and reader technology in order to produce quantitative assays.

-To find out more about our lateral flow assay development and lateral flow manufacturing services, please call on +44 (0) 1904 406060 or email firstname.lastname@example.org with an outline of your requirements.
+We have developed lateral flow rapid diagnostics for customers across the UK, Europe, USA and the rest of the world.
+To find out more about our lateral flow assay development services, please call on +44 (0) 1904 406060 or email email@example.com with an outline of your requirements.
 If you would like a quotation for our service please visit our quotations page.